andr31g/terraform-ansible-provisioner/README.md

 `$ terraform destroy --var-file=../../inputs/private/terraform/aws-dns.tfvars`

-or, if DNS was not used at at `apply` time, simply issue:
+or, if DNS was not used at the time of `apply`, simply issue:

 `$ terraform destroy`